AlexanderKlement/en-expert-openvpn-installer/README.md

-# OpenVPN Auto Reconnect for Yocto devices
+# OpenVPN Auto Reconnect for Yocto/OpenWRT devices
+### Supported Devices: ResIOT x2, Dragino LPS8

 This project provides a script that will help to ensure OpenVPN automatically reconnects on Yocto devices when the network connectivity is lost or the OpenVPN process is not running.